The Old Man in the Cave

-"The Old Man in the Cave" is a half-hour episode of the original version of The Twilight Zone.
+"The Old Man in the Cave" is the 127th episode of the American television anthology series The Twilight Zone.
 It is set in a post-apocalyptic 1974, ten years after a nuclear holocaust in the United States.
 The episode is a cautionary tale about humanity's greed and the danger of questioning one's faith in forces greater than oneself.